 To support candidates with assessment preparation, providers should supply detailed examples and templates of exemplary risk assessments, method statements, and resource lists.
 A clearer focus on key assessment components like risk assessment techniques, including creation of templates, method statement development, and resource selection are essential.
-Regular feedback sessions are also crucial for offering constructive criticism, clarifying concepts, and guiding candidates through the assessment process, ensuring they are well-prepared and confident in their submissions.
+Further support and formative assessment tasks where justification of processes and procedures are required to develop the necessary skills for assessment purposes.